Note from Daniel: This is a guest post by Veronica Wallace.

 Only when your children mean it each time will they cultivate a spirit of thankfulness.

-2. Expect more from your children
+2. Expect more from your teens

 When you don’t expect anything of your children, they’ll expect everything of you.